Phala-Network/phala-wiki/content/docs/khala-mining/4-faq.md

 sudo rm ~/main.zip
 sudo rm ~/para1.zip
 ```

-You can follow this page to redownload and reinstall new phala mining scripts :
+You can follow this page to redownload and reinstall new phala mining scripts:
 https://wiki.phala.network/zh-cn/docs/khala-mining/